ChickTechRDU/rpi-wordpress-screen/README.md

 - Be ready for ANY question.
 Its ok to say "I don't know"
 - Describe shortcomings.
 Nothing is perfect and it makes you look authentic.
 - Do a practice run amongst peers and ask for feedback
 - Try not to stress it.
-A lot of people will completly tune you out.
+A lot of people will completely tune you out.
 Others will have no idea what you are talking about.
 People that want to challenge you may opt to do so one-on-one after the talk.

 We've pre-created a slide deck for use during our upcoming presentations.
 It is [here](https://docs.google.com/presentation/d/1r0o8KSgATN6PC5dZ99OmBf6LwJnJ0wWyZS2qvsABIOM/edit#slide=id.p)